GRIS-UdeM/ControlGRIS/README.md

 2. Make sure the directory `~/.vst` exists.

-3. Go to the ControlGris Builds folder, compile the plugin and move a copy to the VST directory.
+3. Go to the ControlGRIS Builds folder, compile the plugin and move a copy to the VST directory.

 ```
 cd ControlGris/Builds/LinuxMakeFile